Sandi Taylor Counselling & Consulting

 • Keeping negotiations confidential

-• Not using any disclosed information against each other if you do go to court.
+• Not using disclosed information against each other if the matter proceeds to court

 Participation Agreement (Collaborative Coaching) (pdf)Download